Chinese calendar: Sexagenary system

 The Tang dynasty used the Earthly Branches to mark the months from December 761 to May 762.
 Over this period, the year began with the winter solstice.

+China has used the Western hour-minute-second system to divide the day since the Qing dynasty.
+Several systems were in use historically; systems using multiples of twelve and ten were popular, since they could be easily counted and aligned with the Heavenly Stems and Earthly Branches.

 Age reckoning

-In China, a person's official age is based on the Gregorian calendar.
+In modern China, a person's official age is based on the Gregorian calendar.
 For traditional use, age is based on the Chinese Sui calendar.
-A child is considered one year old a hundred days after birth (9 months gestation plus 3 months).
+A child is considered one year old at birth.
 After each Chinese New Year, one year is added to their traditional age.
-Their age therefore is the number of Chinese years which have passed.
+Their age therefore is the number of Chinese calendar years in which they have lived.
 Due to the potential for confusion, the age of infants is often given in months instead of years.